Time complexity of Synchronization of discrete pulse-coupled oscillators on trees: Conditional proofs of Theorem for and Theorem

 Next, the induction step is based on the recursive property of fractal branches stated in the following lemma:

-\begin{customlemma}{4.5} Let $(T,X_{0})$ be as before.
-Let $w\in V$ and suppose that each connected component of $T_{w}-w$ is either a singleton or a fractal branch.
+\begin{lemma} Let $(T,X_{0})$ be as before.
+Let $w\in V$ and suppose that each connected component of $T_{w}-w$ is either a singleton or fractal.
 Then $T_{w}$ is open and fractal.
-In particular, $w^{-}\in V(T)$. \end{customlemma}
+In particular, $w^{-}\in V(T)$. \end{lemma}

-\qquad These two lemmas easily imply the main theorem.
+These two lemmas easily imply the main theorem.

-\textbf{Proof of Theorem \ref{blinkingtree} for $\kappa=6$.} It suffices to show the "if" part.
-For the contrary, suppose there exists a minimal counterexample $(T,X_{0})$ for $\kappa=6$.
+\begin{proof}[\textbf{Proof of Theorem \ref{thm:blinkingtree} }] It suffices to show the "if" part.
+On the contrary, suppose there exists a minimal counterexample $(T,X_{0})$ for $\kappa=6$.
 Choose a vertex $\root$ and view $T$ as being rooted at $\root$.
 By minimality, the depth of $T=T_{\root}$ is at least $1$.
 If $\depth(\root)=1$, then $T=T_{\root}$ is a terminal branch, which is open by Proposition \ref{branchorbit_detail}, a contradiction.
 Hence we may assume that $\depth(\root)\ge 2$.

-\qquad It suffices to show that for every non-leaf and non-root vertex $v$, $T_{v}$ is fractal.
-Indeed, this would yield that $T_{\root}-\root$ is a disjoint union of leaves and fractal subtrees, but by Lemma \ref{recursion_fractalbranch} $T_{\root}$ must be fractal, a contradiction.
-We proceed by an induction on $\depth(v^{-})\ge 2$.
+It suffices to show that for every non-leaf and non-root vertex $v$, $T_{v}$ is fractal.
+Indeed, this would yield that $T_{\root}-\root$ is a disjoint union of leaves and fractal subtrees, but by Lemma \ref{lem:recursion_fractalbranch} $T_{\root}$ must be fractal, a contradiction.
+We proceed by induction on $\depth(v^{-})\ge 2$.
 For the base step, note that $\depth(v^{-})=2$ means that $T_{v^{-}}-v^{-}$ is a disjoint union of leaves and terminal branches.
-Since by Lemma \ref{terminal_is_fractal} terminal branches are fractal, Lemma \ref{recursion_fractalbranch} gives that $T_{v}$ is fractal.
+Since by Lemma \ref{lem:terminal_is_fractal} terminal branches are fractal, Lemma \ref{lem:recursion_fractalbranch} gives that $T_{v}$ is fractal.
 The induction step follows similarly.
 If $\depth(v^{-})=d\ge 3$, then $T_{v}-v$ is a disjoint union of leaves and depth $< d-1$ descendant subtrees.
-By induction hypothesis and Lemma \ref{recursion_fractalbranch}, $T_{v}$ must be fractal.
-This shows the assertion. $\blacksquare$
+By induction hypothesis and Lemma \ref{lem:recursion_fractalbranch}, $T_{v}$ must be fractal.
+This shows the assertion. \end{proof}